-Relating to Status us Category Value Obligation Reference Priority focus Requirement Goods and services @ ≥ \$3 million SMEs You must include a minimum of 10% non-price evaluation criterion allocated to SME participation.
+Relating to Status Cate egory Value Obligation Reference Priority focus Requirement Goods and services ≥ \$3 million SMEs You must include a minimum of 10% non-price evaluation criterion allocated to SME participation.
 You must also include a minimum 10% non-price evaluation criterion that allocated to support for the NSW Government's economic, ethical, environmental and social priorities, consistent with relevant exemptions in the IPAs.
-SME and Regional Procurement Policy ≥ \$3 million SMEs and local content You must require suppliers to submit a SME and local participation plan, referencing SME and NSW specific content, consistent with IPA obligations, and report on these commitments quarterly. Ð < \$10 million Skills, training and diversity You, and any contractors you engage, should commit to supporting skills development on construction projects.
-PBD 2020-03 Skills, Training and Diversity in Construction 82 Û > \$10 million - \$100 million Skills, training and diversity You must:embed an apprenticeship target of 20% of the trades workforce on the project Construction include this target in tender documentation and contract requirements, including quarterly reporting provide quarterly reports to Training Services NSW in the Department of Education.
+SME and Regional Procurement Policy Ŕ ≥ \$3 million SMEs and local content You must require suppliers to submit a SME and local participation plan, referencing SME and NSW specific content, consistent with IPA obligations, and report on these commitments quarterly. Û < \$10 million Skills, training and diversity You, and any contractors you engage, should commit to supporting skills development on construction projects.
+PBD 2023-01 Skills, Training and Diversity in Construction > \$10 million - \$100 million Skills, training and diversity You must: embed an apprenticeship target of 20% of the trades workforce on the project include this target in tender documentation and contract requirements, including quarterly reporting provide quarterly reports to Training Services NSW in the Department of Education.
 You may also adopt the additional Infrastructure Skills Legacy Program (ISLP) targets that apply to contracts over \$100 million.
+Construction

-Relating to Status Category Value Obligation Reference Priority focus Requirement Construction Ø Ê > \$100 million Skills, training and diversity You must meet all requirements that apply to contracts between \$10 million and \$100 million (see above), plus apply the following minimum ISLP targets for major projects: PBD 2020-03 Skills, Training and Diversity in Construction • 20% of the total labour force to be learning workers double the NSW average for women in trade-related work (2%) • 8% of project workforce aged < 25 years.
-You must also report on the employment and training outcomes for people from the local region. Đ > \$100 million Apprentices and trainees You must evaluate tenderers for major infrastructure projects on demonstrated ability to work effectively with government and ability to support the government's skills and apprenticeship targets.
-M2014-11 Additional Evaluation Criteria for Projects Valued Over \$100 Million @ HPHR Tier 1 Agencies and State Owned Corporations (SOCs) must apply the default practices in the M2021-10 Procurement for Large, Complex Infrastructure Projects in a manner commensurate with project needs.
-These practices include: • Consider deferring projects where tender results do not yield value for money, rather than continue with processes that cost participants money but are unlikely to yield a satisfactory result.
-M2021-10 Procurement for Large, Complex Infrastructure Projects are not applied, reasons should be submitted for ng to the Chief Executive or Secretary of the responsible
+Relating to Status Category Value Obligation Reference Priority focus Requirement (Construction & Ê > \$100 million Skills, training and diversity You must meet all requirements that apply to contracts between \$10 million and \$100 million (see above), plus apply the following minimum ISLP targets for major projects: 20% of the total labour force to be learning workers 20% of the total labour force to be apprentices double the NSW average for women in trade-related work (2%) PBD 2023-01 Skills, Training and Diversity in Construction • 8% of project workforce aged < 25 years.
+You must also report on the employment and training outcomes for people from the local region.

+outcomes for people from the local region. \$100 million Apprentices and trainees You must evaluate tenderers for major infrastructure projects on demonstrated ability to work effectively with government and ability to support the government's skills and apprenticeship targets.
+M2014-11 Additional Evaluation Criteria for Projects Valued Over \$100 Million HPHR Tier 1 in the M2021-10 P manner commensu • Consider deferrin rather than continu to yield a satisfact Where practices a te Owned Corporations (SOCs) must apply the default practices rocurement for Large, Complex Infrastructure Projects in a urate with project needs.
+These practices include: ng projects where tender results do not yield value for money, ue with processes that cost participants money but are unlikely ory result. re not applied, reasons should be submitted for approval in of Executive or Secretary of the responsible agency.
+M2021-10 Procurement for Large, Complex Infrastructure Projects